-Calcium is a vital nutrient for healthy bones and teeth.
+Calcium is integral for healthy bones and teeth.
 It is also essential for other body functions like blood clotting and heart, muscle, and nerve functioning.
-Around 99% of the body’s calcium is stored in bones.
+Bones store approximately 99% of the calcium in the body.
 To perform daily functions, the human body needs steady levels of calcium.
-Children require an adequate intake of calcium to minimize the risk of fractures and bone softening diseases, such as rickets in childhood and osteoporosis in later years.
+Children require an adequate intake of calcium to minimise the risk of fractures and bone softening diseases such as rickets in childhood and osteoporosis in later years.

-Symptoms of calcium deficiency are not noticeable initially because vitamin D and hormones, such as parathyroid hormone, work to keep calcium levels steady.
-Children are more likely to develop symptoms when the calcium levels are too low.
-Some of the common symptoms include:
+Signs of calcium deficiency in babies are not noticeable initially because vitamin D and hormones such as parathyroid hormone work to keep calcium levels steady.
+When children's calcium levels are too low, they are more likely to develop symptoms.
+The following are some of the most common calcium deficiency symptoms in babies:

 - Muscle weakness or cramps

 - Difficulty walking

 - Seizures or fits

 Calcium deficiency in babies may occur due to a variety of causes, such as:

 - Vitamin D deficiency